 - Anacleto DDA, Souza BDA, Marchini LC and Moreti ACD: Composition of the honey of samples originated from Jataí bees (Tetragonisca angustula Latreille, 1811).
 Food Science and Technology 2009; 29: 535-541.

 - Vandamme L: Honey in modern wound care: a systematic review.
 Burns 2013; 39: 1514-1525.

 - Bangroo AK, Khatri R and Chauhan S: Honey dressing in pediatric burns.
 Journal of Indian Association of Pediatric Surgeons 2005; 10: 3-172-175.

-- Gupta SS, Singh O, Bhagel PS, Moses S, Shukla S and Mathur RK: Honey dressing versus silver sulfadiazene dressing for wound healing in burn patients: A retrospective study.
+- Gupta SS, Singh O, Bhagel PS, Moses S, Shukla S and Mathur RK: Honey dressing silver sulfadiazine dressing for wound healing in burn patients: A retrospective study.
 J Cutan Aesthet Surg 2011; 4: 183-7.

-- Tomasin R and Gomes-Marcondes MCC: Oral administration of Aloe vera and honey reduces walker tumour growth by decreasing cell proliferation and increasing apoptosis in tumor tissue.
+- Tomasin R and Gomes-Marcondes MCC: Oral administration of vera and honey reduces walker tumor growth by decreasing cell proliferation and increasing apoptosis in tumor tissue.
 Phytotherapy Research 2011; 25: 619-23.